-1. Government has introduced new legislation intended to help local authorities increase the volume of their local housing stock by incentivising property owners to bring long term empty homes back into use to provide safe, secure and affordable homes.
-This will support local communities by

-2. A certain level of empty homes is inevitable due to housing market churn; however, long term empty properties are more likely to deteriorate and may result in associated anti-social behaviour in an area.
+- 1. Government has introduced new legislation intended to help local authorities increase the volume of their local housing stock by incentivising property owners to bring long term empty homes back into use to provide safe, secure and affordable homes.
+This will support local communities by increasing the supply of affordable housing and enhancing the sustainability of local communities without the necessity of additional new-build properties. - 2.
+A certain level of empty homes is inevitable due to housing market churn; however, long term empty properties are more likely to deteriorate and may result in associated anti-social behaviour in an area.
 There are a variety of reasons why properties remain empty, but it is important to try and encourage homeowners to bring empty properties back into use, particularly with the current pressure on finding housing for residents.
 There are currently 76 properties which have been unoccupied and unfurnished for more than two years within the District and, therefore, are already subject to an Empty Homes Premium.

-3. Council Tax exemptions and discounts have historically been fixed nationally by law.
-For some years, the Council has been allowed discretion to locally set the level of discount which applies to second homes and empty homes - at between 10% and 50%.
+- 3. Council Tax exemptions and discounts have historically been fixed nationally by law.
+For some years, the Council has been allowed discretion to locally set the level of discount which applies to second homes and empty homes at between 10% and 50%.
 The Local Government Finance Act 2012 received Royal Assent on 31st October 2012 and the necessary enabling regulations were made to implement the changes in council tax discounts from 1st April 2013.
 The effect of this is that a number of nationally-set exemptions from council tax were abolished and replaced with locally-set discounts.
-In addition, the Council is entitled to charge an additional 50% council tax for most properties which have been empty for more than two years.

-4. Cabinet gave approval for the premium to be applied with effect 1st April 2014 on those properties which had been empty for two years or more.

-5. Government is now handing Local Authorities additional powers to further incentivise property owners to bring properties back to the market by introducing a higher premium.
-From 1st April 2019 this premium is set to increase to:-
+In addition, the Council is entitled to charge an additional 50% council tax for most properties which have been empty for more than two years. - 4.
+Cabinet gave approval for the premium to be applied with effect 1st April 2014 on those properties which had been empty for two years or more. - 5.
+Government is now handing Local Authorities additional powers to further incentivise property owners to bring properties back to the market by introducing a higher premium.
+From 1st April 2019 this premium is set to increase to:- - 100% premium from 1st April 2019 for those properties which are/have been empty for two vears and over; - 200% premium from 1st April 2020 for those properties which are/have been empty for five years and over; - 300% premium from 1st April 2021 for those properties which are/have been empty for 10 years and over. - 6.
+The above premiums reflect the maximum permitted increases so Members could choose to apply lower percentage increases if they so wished. - 7.
+There are, however, certain exemptions to this premium being applied.
+These include premises owned by members of the armed forces, annexes and properties that are genuinely on the market for sale or let. - 8.
+Cabinet Meeting 17th January 2018 - 8.1 This matter was considered by the Cabinet at its Meeting held on 17th January 2019. - 8.2 The relevant extract from the confirmed Minutes of that Meeting (Minute CAB.76 refers) is set out below:-